 'From Page to Performance'

 will be conducted in the beautiful Renaissance setting of the Oregon Shakespeare Festival in Ashland.
-This year we will be attending seven outstanding plays: Romeo and Juliet, Medea/Macbeth/Cinderella, As You Like It, Henry V, The Very Merry Wives of Windsor, Iowa, All the Way, and Troilus and Cressida.
+This year we will be attending five outstanding plays: The Tempest, The Cocoanuts, Richard III, Into the Woods, and Family Album.

 Enrollment, Fees, and Registration

-PAYMENT AND ENROLLMENT DEADLINE IS MAY 15, 2013.
-NO REFUNDS AFTER JUNE1.
+REGISTER EARLY!
+PAYMENT AND ENROLLMENT DEADLINE IS May 20, 2014.
+NO REFUNDS AFTER JUNE 1.
 PARTIAL SCHOLARSHIPS MAY BE AVAILABLE.

-Brochures and enrollment forms are available in the English Division C245 or by downloading the files below.
+Brochures are available in the English Department Office C245 or download below. (coming soon)